----CONTRAINDICATIONS-----
+-----CONTRAINDICATIONS-----

-• Known hypersensitivity to GnRH, GnRH agonist analogs or any of the components of ELIGARD (4)
+Known hypersensitivity to GnRH, GnRH agonist analogs or any of the components of ELIGARD (4)

------WARNINGS AND PRECAUTIONS----
+---WARNINGS AND PRECAUTIONS-----

-- Tumor Flare: Transient increase in serum levels of testosterone during treatment may result in worsening of symptoms or onset of new signs and symptoms during the first few weeks of treatment, including bone pain, neuropathy, hematuria, bladder outlet obstruction, ureteral obstruction, or spinal cord compression.
+Tumor Flare: Transient increase in serum levels of testosterone during treatment may result in worsening of symptoms or onset of new signs and symptoms during the first few weeks of treatment, including bone pain, neuropathy, hematuria, bladder outlet obstruction, ureteral

+- obstruction, or spinal cord compression.
 Monitor patients at risk closely and manage as appropriate.
-(5.1, 5.2) - Hyperglycemia and diabetes: Hyperglycemia and an increased risk of developing diabetes have been reported in men receiving GnRH analogs.
+(5.1, 5.7) - Hyperglycemia and diabetes: Hyperglycemia and an increased risk of developing diabetes have been reported in men receiving GnRH analogs.
 Monitor blood glucose level and manage according to current clinical practice.
-(5.3) - Cardiovascular diseases: Increased risk of myocardial infarction, sudden cardiac death and stroke has been reported in men.
-Monitor for cardiovascular disease and manage according to current clinical practice.
-(5.4) - Effect on QT/QTc Interval: Androgen deprivation therapy may prolong the QT interval.
+(5.2) - Cardiovascular diseases: Increased risk of myocardial infarction, sudden cardiac death and stroke has been reported in men.
+Monitor for cardiovascular disease and manage according to current clinical practice. - Effect on QT/QTc Interval: Androgen deprivation therapy may prolong the QT interval.
 Consider risks and benefits.
-(5.5) - Convulsions have been observed in patients with or without a history of predisposing factors.
+(5.4) - Convulsions have been observed in patients with or without a history of predisposing factors.
 Manage convulsions according to the current clinical practice.
+(5.5) - Severe Cutaneous Adverse Reactions (SCARs), including Stevens-Johnson syndrome/toxic epidermal necrolysis, occurred in patients treated with ELIGARD.
+Interrupt ELIGARD if signs or symptoms of SCARs develop.
+Permanently discontinue if SCARs are confirmed.
 (5.6) - Embryo-Fetal Toxicity: May cause fetal harm.
-(5.7, 8.1)
+(5.8, 8.1)

------ADVERSE REACTIONS------
+-----ADVERSE REACTIONS-----

-- Most common adverse reactions in clinical studies (incidence ≥ 5%): Malaise, fatigue, hot flashes/sweats, and testicular atrophy.
+- Most common adverse reactions in clinical studies (incidence \geq 5%): Malaise, fatigue, hot flashes/sweats, and testicular atrophy.
 (6.1) - As with other GnRH agonists, other adverse reactions, including decreased bone density and rare cases of pituitary apoplexy have been reported.
 (6.1, 6.2)